 Dining, Entertainment & Shopping

-East Aspen’s convenient location makes it easy to soak up everything Aspen has to offer.
+East Aspen’s convenient location makes it easy to soak up everything Aspen has to offer, including neighboring areas like Woody Creek and Snowmass Village.
 Living here means you’ll be close to Aspen’s Central Core and the peak of luxury—from upscale retailers to glamorous eateries and affluent amenities and services.
 East Aspen is conveniently located close to all of Aspen’s best eateries and shops.
 Small dining rooms such as Bamboo Bear’s Asian cuisine pack a large punch, while The Little Nell’s Element 47 is an elegant, contemporary space with an award-winning wine menu.